Happy Manatee Awareness Month! Enjoy 10 facts about our favorite sea cows.

 Though manatees were recently removed from the endangered species list, they’re now considered threatened and are dying in vast numbers due to nutrient runoff from factory farming.
 When factory farming runoff reaches the ocean, it aids the development of toxic algal blooms that destroy manatees’ top food source: seagrass.

-This Manatee Awareness Month help protect manatees (and farmed animals!) by pledging to reduce your meat consumption and your reliance on the factory farming system that destroys manatees’ habitats and food sources.
+This Manatee Awareness Month, help protect manatees (and farmed animals!) by reducing your meat consumption and your reliance on the factory farming system that destroys manatees’ habitats and food sources.